Simplicial isometric embeddings of indefinite metric polyhedra: Introduction

 \section{Introduction}

 Since before the famous works of Euler, Gauss and Riemann, mathematicians have been interested in the study of manifolds.
 This led to the natural question of whether or not we could ``realize" manifolds in some appropriate sense.
 Answering these question(s) are the celebrated embedding theorems of Whitney (\cite{Whitney1} and \cite{Whitney2}) and the isometric embedding theorems for Riemannian manifolds by Nash (\cite{Nash1} and \cite{Nash2}).
-In 1970 Robert Greene \cite{Greene} and M. L. Gromov and V. A. Rokhlin \cite{Gromov1} independently proved that every manifold endowed with an indefinite metric tensor admits an isometric embedding into Minkowski space\footnote{For a definition of Minkowski space, please see section \ref{section 2}} of an appropriate signature, thus extending Nash's results to the non-Riemannian case.
+In 1970 Robert Greene \cite{Greene} and M. L. Gromov and V. A. Rokhlin \cite{Gromov1} independently proved that every manifold endowed with an indefinite metric tensor admits an isometric embedding into Minkowski space of an appropriate signature, thus extending Nash's results to the non-Riemannian case.

 While the concept of a metric space also goes back a long ways, the area of mathematics now referred to as ``metric geometry" has really only exploded over the past 60 some years.
 A major theme in current research is to attempt to extend results from differential geometry to various types of metric spaces.
 While it is a well known fact that every metric space with Lebesgue covering dimension $n$ admits an embedding into $\mathbb{R}^{2n+1}$, any attempt to generalize the above isometric embedding results of manifolds is going to be difficult, however, because they will depend greatly on the properties of that metric space.
 For example, it is not true that even some (relatively) well-behaved metric spaces admit isometric embeddings into Euclidean space.
 For example, as noted by Petrunin in \cite{Petrunin1} and Le Donne in \cite{Donne}, any Finsler manifold which is not Riemannian does not admit such an isometric embedding.